-After the Formal Approval process has completed editorial corrections will be made to the document and the document will be published.
-All technical comments should be posted to the WG mailing list, addressed by the Working Group and the responses archived in the PWG FTP site in the form of an lcrc- document draft.
+After the Formal Approval process has completed boiler plate revisions will be made to the document and the document will be published.
+All technical comments should be posted to the Working Group mailing list, addressed by the Working Group and the responses archived in the PWG FTP site.